Choose Your Favorite Manufactured Homes Builders After You Decide Which State to Live In(See our list below.)

 The following over 55 communities feature Skyline homes:

-Fairmont Homes - Nappanee - Over 35 years.
+Fairmont Homes (now owned by Cavco - verify) - Nappanee - Over 35 years.
 Mid range to high end.
 Midwest, Northeast and North Carolina.
 Lots of options.
 Quality upscale home.
 Featuring Amish craftsmanship and enery efficient.
 Fairmont Homes

 Our list above does not represent all of the plants or the dealers of that manufacturer.
 There are many more dealers than can be listed here.
 This is a guide to help you access further information.